gplepage/lsqfit/doc/html/_sources/testing.txt

 The means are shifted slightly from the fit results and there is modest skewing, but the differences are not great.

-As a second example of Bayesian integration, we look briefly at the problem described in :ref:`positive-parameters`.
-The constraint on parameter ``a``, forcing it to be positive, is likely to introduce strong distortions in the probability density function (PDF) given that the fit analysis suggests a value of 0.011±0.013.
+As a second example of Bayesian integration, we return briefly to the problem described in :ref:`positive-parameters`: we want the average ``a`` of noisy data subject the constraint that the average must be positive.
+The constraint is likely to introduce strong distortions in the probability density function (PDF) given that the fit analysis suggests a value of 0.011±0.013.
 We plot the actual PDF using the following code, beginning with